anybox/buttervolume/README.rst

 Here are a few examples of retention patterns:

 - ``4h:1d:2w:2y``
-    keep only one snapshot every four hours during the first day, then one snapshot per day during the first two weeks, then one snapshot every two weeks during the first two years, then delete everything after two years.
+    Keep all snapshots in the last four hours, then keep only one snapshot every four hours during the first day, then one snapshot per day during the first two weeks, then one snapshot every two weeks during the first two years, then delete everything after two years.

 - ``4h:1w``
-    keep only one snapshot every four hours during the first week, then delete older snapshots.
+    keep all snapshots during the last four hours, then one snapshot every four hours during the first week, then delete older snapshots.

 - ``2h:2h``
-    keep only one snapshot during the first two hours, then delete older snapshots.
+    keep all snapshots during the last two hours, then delete older snapshots.

 Schedule a job
 --------------